-In 2016, we also identified and promoted "Change management and culture development" as a main focus in personnel development.
+We have identified and promoted "Change management and culture development" as a main focus in personnel development.
 The main aim was to integrate the leadership model further.
 Developing our employees' management skills is crucial, particularly in times where circumstances can change fast.
 We have developed and deployed a number of different training concepts that focus on this, with the aim of effectively initiating and steering lasting changes.

 EC-01; EC-05; G4-11 Furthermore, weekly working hours are set out in collective labour agreements.
 96.7 per cent of our employees in Germany are covered by collective agreements.
-For employees abroad this figure stands at 71.5 per cent1.
-We observe regulations regarding the minimum legal wage and remunerate our employees fairly for their performance.
-Impressive proof of our policy is the fact that 78.4 per cent of net value added is used to pay employee salaries.
+Respecting the legal minimum wage and remunerating our employees fairly for their performance are mandatory.